Ovarian Cancer Treatment

 Chemotherapies are powerful medicines that kill cancer cells wherever they may be found in the body.

 Ovarian cancer patients receive chemotherapy through an IV.
-The drugs can be infused into a vein in the arm, into a port placed in the chest or, in some cases, into the abdominal cavity.
-This is called intraperitoneal chemotherapy.
-Sometimes, it’s recommended for women with stage III ovarian cancer or primary peritoneal cancer.
-Because it attacks cancer cells directly at the source, it can be highly effective.
+The drugs can be delivered into the body through a port placed in the chest or in some cases, into the abdominal cavity, known as intraperitoneal chemotherapy.
+Each of these is a form of infusion.

 Most patients tolerate chemotherapy well.
-If chemotherapy is recommended for you, your oncologist will go over common side effects.
-These include fatigue, nausea, vomiting, and low blood counts, or, reduced numbers of red blood cells and white blood cells in the bloodstream.
-Low blood counts can make you more susceptible to bleeding, bruising and infections.
+If chemotherapy is recommended for you, your oncologist will discuss side effects with you.
+These include but not limited to fatigue, nausea, vomiting, and low blood counts, or reduced numbers of red blood cells and white blood cells in the blood stream.
+Low blood counts can make you more susceptible to bleeding, bruising, and infections.

 At Siteman, we recognize that starting chemotherapy can be overwhelming.
-To help you through treatment, a dedicated nurse coordinator will spend additional one-on-one time with you and any support persons to make sure all of your questions and concerns are addressed.
+To help you through treatment, you will be assigned a dedicated nurse coordinator, who will spend additional one-on-one time with you and any support persons to make sure all of your questions and concerns are addressed.
 Your nurse coordinator will provide you with:

 • Educational material on common chemotherapy side effects